adambarry/Home-Assistant-controlled-underfloor-heating/README.md

 # Add devices to Home Assistant

 ## Adding Fibaro wall plugs to Home Assistant
-If you’ve already had the Fibaro device paired with Apple HomeKit, you will need to reset it (and if not you can skip this part).
+If you've already had the Fibaro device paired with Apple HomeKit, you will need to reset it (and if not you can skip this part).
 To do this:

 1. Unplug the Fibaro device from the power socket.
 1. Hold down the power button on the Fibaro device and reinsert it into the power socket, while continuing to hold down the power button.
 The Fibaro device will start cycling through display various colors (green, red, yellow).
 1. When the Fibaro device displays a yellow color (which signifies resetting), let go of the power button and immediately click (and release) it again to confirm that you wish to reset it (briefly display a green color, and then start flashing blue).
-The Fibaro device will restart, after which it will flash yellow indicating that it’s in paring-mode.
+The Fibaro device will restart, after which it will flash yellow indicating that it's in paring-mode.

 > The Fibaro device will not remain in pairing-mode indefinitely.
 If it stops flashing yellow, you can simply unplug it and reinsert it into the power socket.
 After its initial startup routine, it will enter pairing-mode again.